jsa4000/Getting-Started-GitHub/01_INSTALLATION.md

 		trustExitCode = true
 		cmd = "/c/Program\\ Files\\ \\(x86\\)/WinMerge/WinMergeU.exe" -u -e $LOCAL $REMOTE

-#3.
-CONFIGURING THE REPOSITORY
+#2.Configuring the Repositery

 In order to configure your Git repository you have several choices.

-##3.1 Create a New Repository
+##2.1 Create a New Repository

 In order to create a new repository, the main workflow is the following: